SamJohn04/gonotes/README.md

 ## Contributing

-We are absolutely thankful for your wish to contribute to nate.
+Any and all contributions are absolutely welcome!